Romantic Eastern Townships Getaway: A Guide to the Cantons-de-l’Est

 Waterfall on the Missisquoi River

-Hot tip: The spa offers massages, but they book up quickly, so make sure you reserve your spot well in advance.
+Hot tip: The Spa Bolton offers massages, but they book up quickly, so make sure you reserve your spot well in advance.

-Culinary experiences are very important to us and there were no shortages of them on our trip.
+Culinary experiences are very important to us and there were no shortages of Eastern Townships restaurants on our trip.
 From refined to casual, we got a chance to indulge in a wide range of flavours.

 Cozy Dinner at La Selva (Bromont)